 Estimating Levels of PFAS in Your Blood

-The Centers for Disease Control and Prevention (CDC) and the Agency for Toxic Substances and Disease Registry (ATSDR) developed the per- and polyfluoroalkyl substances (PFAS) Blood Level Estimation Tool for community members with exposure to PFAS through drinking water who would like more information about levels of perfluorooctanoic acid (PFOA), perfluorooctane sulfonic acid (PFOS), perfluorohexanesulfonic acid (PFHxS), and perfluorononanoic acid (PFNA) in their blood.
-Because blood tests for PFAS are not widely available, the estimates from this tool might be helpful when considering ways you might be exposed to PFAS and options for reducing your exposure, or when speaking with your healthcare provider.
+The Centers for Disease Control and Prevention (CDC) and the Agency for Toxic Substances and Disease Registry (ATSDR) developed the per- and polyfluoroalkyl substances (PFAS) Blood Level Estimation Tool for community members with exposure to PFAS through drinking water.
+This tool allows those who would like more information about levels of perfluorooctanoic acid (PFOA), perfluorooctane sulfonic acid (PFOS), perfluorohexanesulfonic acid (PFHxS), and perfluorononanoic acid (PFNA) to estimate levels in their blood.
+Because blood tests for PFAS are not yet widely available, the estimates from this tool might be helpful when considering ways you might be exposed to PFAS and options for reducing your exposure, or may be helpful when speaking with your healthcare provider.
+The tool was created to allow community members to obtain an estimate of their PFAS blood levels without having to undergo biological sampling.
 This tool is not intended to replace actual PFAS blood testing.

 This tool is a web-based estimator for public use that provides personalized estimates of PFAS concentrations in blood based on exposure to one or more PFAS in drinking water.
-The tool also provides comparisons to National Health and Nutrition Examination Survey (NHANES) data.
-It was created to allow community members to obtain an estimate of their PFAS blood levels without having to undergo biological sampling.
+To use this tool, you must have information on the concentrations of one or more PFAS in your drinking water.

 For questions about the PFAS Blood Level Estimation Tool, please email PFAS@cdc.gov.